mathemagica/mathemagica.github.io/README.md

 - Bonus points: if you are aware of the priviledge that automatically being assumed to be credible without constantly trying to prove it affords you, acknowledging this is a great way to build trust.
 - Many people who aren't automatically labeled as being a part of tech culture expect and regularly experience ridicule for asking too many or the wrong questions in professional settings.
 So please keep that in mind when asking questions, and put some extra energy into being thoughtful, welcoming, and clear.

-If as you read this you're realizing you don't actually care about the answer to this question-- actually you're running a hiring process and just wanted to try to attract a diverse set of applicants-- I recommend you check out my hiring advice [here](https://docs.google.com/presentation/d/1qFf5M5QZ-wFjMJUE_vr5YkIhuVJgdi9ORp-wdr4RbAY/view#slide=id.p).
+If as you read this you're realizing you don't actually care about the answer to this question-- actually you're running a hiring process and just wanted to try to attract a diverse set of applicants-- I recommend you check out my hiring advice [here](https://www.slideshare.net/AnnLewis7/hiring-the-best-7152017) and [here](https://blog.usejournal.com/how-we-hire-tech-folks-7f36bfec594a?source=your_stories_page-------------------------------------&gi=cbd2496e788d).

-If you'd like a more detailed answer, perhaps you'd like to [invite me to speak](https://docs.google.com/forms/d/e/1FAIpQLSeeR_FEfTEC7_YIingt-XwZQcnSMH9B6Zw8LupRu-rux5CL7A/viewform) or meet with your team.

 ### Encouraging Girls In Tech